thetkim9/LiveVideoStream/README.md

 3. Client receives the frame and displays it on the webpage.

 4. Steps 1~3 happen repeatedly.
-You can set the rate of the above process by setting the fps at stream.js.

 ## How to run
 1. Build the docker image through the dockerfile provided or pull docker image 'tkim9/livevideostream' from dockerhub.